 Your implementation partner should have a quality assurance team in-house and a formal quality assurance process.
 QA testing should not be only the responsibility of the developer, nor done by a project manager or account manager.
 You should have a high level of confidence that formal and professional testing is being performed by your implementation partner.

-- Was the partner responsive to your needs throughout the entire process, including after site launch?
+Was the partner responsive to your needs throughout the entire process, including after the site launch?

 No implementation partner is perfect.
 And no software development project is completely painless.
-But by asking the right questions up front, you can ensure that you are engaging a team who is competent, who specializes in Sitefinity, who properly plans, who uses modern development tools and techniques, who has a formal quality-assurance testing process, and who will be a supportive partner for the long run.
+But by asking the right questions upfront, you can ensure that you are engaging a team who is competent, who specializes in Sitefinity, who properly plans, who use modern development tools and techniques, who has a formal quality-assurance testing process, and who will be a supportive partner for the long run.

 Smooth Fusion is a custom web and mobile development company and leading Progress Sitefinity CMS Partner.
 We create functional, usable, secure, and elegant software while striving to make the process painless for our customers.
 We offer a set of core